At Upsolve, we believe that many of the most effective nonprofits combine direct services and advocacy in their work.

-Solution: allow vetted professionals to provide legal assistance in commoditized areas of poverty law.
+Solution: Allow vetted professionals to provide legal assistance in routine areas of poverty law.

 Civil Justice for All Report by the American Academy of Arts and Science

-Justice Talk: Upsolve CEO Rohan Pavuluri joins Justice Himonas (Utah) and Justice Timmer (Arizona) to discuss regulatory reform with LSC President Emeritus Jim Sandman
+Justice Talk: Upsolve Co-Founder Rohan Pavuluri joins Justice Himonas (Utah) and Justice Timmer (Arizona) to discuss regulatory reform with LSC President Emeritus Jim Sandman

 Too Broke for a Fresh Start by Hon.
-Henry Callaway, federal U.S. Bankruptcy Judge, and Upsolve Board Chair Jonathan Petts
+Henry Callaway, federal U.S. Bankruptcy Judge, and Upsolve CEO Jonathan Petts

 Advocacy requires teamwork.
 If you or your organization care about any of these issues, please send us an email.
 We’d love to keep a running list of allies, as we think through how we can push our ideas forward.